Sam Broner

 Motivating the desire to tinker is another essay and should be something more people think about.
 In my mind, it's equivalent to inspiring agency, but practically it includes reducing barriers and automating the creation process.

-I put the tinkerer's philosphiy into practice last night.
+I put the tinkerer's philosphy into practice last night.
 I've long used the Eisenhower Matrix to prioritize tasks - importance vs. urgency, a mental model that helps me focus on the right task.
 Until last night this was a mental model, but I had an hour so I whipped it up in Cursor and added it to my extensively modified Obsidian workflow.
 A small tool to help organize my mind, built because I could, and because it made my life a little better.

 Try it here.
+Codebase here.